-Chitra Kalyanaraman, Of Counsel in the firm’s Intellectual Property Practice Group, has extensive experience prosecuting patents in the computer, electrical, and mechanical arts over a wide range of technical areas.
+Chitra Kalyanaraman, Partner in the Firm’s Intellectual Property Practice Group, has extensive experience prosecuting patents in the computer, electrical, and mechanical arts over a wide range of technical areas.
 She has represented clients in matters relating to software, computer networks, digital cameras, imaging, semiconductors, ink jet printing, photocopiers, and medical devices, among other technologies.
 Chitra’s practice also includes advising clients on intellectual property strategy.

 Chitra’s broad experience before the U.S. Patent and Trademark Office also includes drafting petitions in post-grant contested proceedings, including reexamination and inter partes review proceedings, representing both requestor and patent owner.
 In addition, she has litigated complex patent cases in U.S. district courts where she assisted clients with patent validity and infringement analysis, conducting depositions, preparing fact and expert witnesses for deposition and trial, drafting contentions and motions, as well as pre- and post-trial practice.